-The coronavirus pandemic has now reached every U.S. state.
-In addition to posing public health challenges, the outbreak has prompted mass closures of schools and businesses and is straining resources.
+The coronavirus pandemic has reached every U.S. state, leading to more than 100,000 deaths across the country.
+While communities have begun to reopen, the outbreak has continued to strain resources, shuttering businesses and leaving millions without jobs.
 Here are ways to help in your community.

 How to help nonprofits